rasmus-kirk/optimization-notes/rasmus/notes.md

 $$

 ## Definitions
-- **Target Function:** A Linear Function, over all variables, to be maximized.
+- **Objective Function:** A Linear Function, over all variables, to be maximized.
 - **Polytope:** The geometric shape formed by the constraints.
 - **Solution:** Any possible values that can be assigned to the variables, ignoring constraints.
 - **Feasible Solution:** Any _Solution_, satisfying all constraints.